 - If you don’t have the time to cook your own food or consume a full meal consisting of whole foods, make sure to meet your body’s demand of protein by supplementing with protein powders.

-- Snack on nuts and seeds all throughout the day.
+- Snack on nuts and seeds throughout the day.

 - For the purpose of maintaining optimal health, muscle strength and a healthy weight, the average adult needs to get 15-35% of their daily calories from protein.

-- On average, bodybuilders require between 1.4 and 1.8 grams of protein per kilogram of body weight for building muscle mass.
+- On average, bodybuilders require between 1.5 and 2 grams of protein (some experts even say more is needed) per kilogram of body weight for building muscle mass.